GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     The above diagram dipicts a [Dataflow](DATAFLOW.md) of how the documents uploaded into Google Cloud Storage bucket is processed and prepared for search and summarization.

+### Enterprise Foundations

+This Solution assumes that you have already configured an enterprise-ready foundation.
+The foundation is not a technical prequisite (meaning, you can use the [deployment guide](#Deployment-Guide) without a foundation).
+However, we recommend that you build an enterprise-ready foundation before releasing production workloads with sensitive data.

+For more details, see [Deploying Solutions to an enterprise-ready foundation](docs/foundation.md)

 ## Deployment Guide

 This section provides a step-by-step instructions on how to deploy the `Enterprise Knowledge Solution` on Google Cloud using Terraform.